-Climb Mount Kilimanjaro
+Mount Kilimanjaro Climbing Tours

 Kilimanjaro Route Map

-Our local guides are personal friends of all the UK and Irish staff and really lovely people who are qualified and very experienced.
-For many years we've been taking charity groups from all over the world up Kilimanjaro, Irish and UK walking club groups, schools, universities and even record breakers to the summit.
+Our local guides are really lovely people who are qualified and very experienced.
+For many years we've been taking groups from all over the world up Kilimanjaro, including Irish and UK walking clubs, schools and universities and even record breakers to the summit.
 We have to date had five clients propose to their loved one on reaching the summit, taken the youngest British person to the summit and our Kilimanjaro acclimatisation programme has given us an average 95% success rate to reach the highest point in Africa.

-Participate in a Kilimanjaro Charity Climb
+Kilimanjaro Charity Climb

 Fitness and Altitude Sickness on Kilimanjaro

-No doubt the trek is challenging and you are going to extreme altitude, however the pace is slow due to going to altitude, which often surprises people, but it's essential for a safe and successful ascent.
-You'll find lot's of fitness info and tips in the training for Kilimanjaro section but you don't need to be super fit!
-The number of hours hiking each day differs depending on day and route; full details are on the different route pages.
-When you start to look at altitude and altitude sickness and what it can do to your body, people sometimes get concerned, however our route, pace and how the guides look after you are designed to allow you to acclimatise well.
-There are also info pages about your health and altitudes affects on your body and acclimatising safely plus details about whether you should use the altitude drug Diamox on Kilimanjaro.
+When you start to look at altitude and altitude sickness and what it can do to your body, people do get concerned, however our policy of taking a minimum of seven days allows you to acclimatise well.
+There are also info pages about health and altitudes effects on your body and acclimatising safely, plus details about whether you should use the altitude drug Diamox on Kilimanjaro.

 Best time to Climb Kilimanjaro?

-|Month||2017 New Moon||2017 Full Moon||2018 New Moon||2018 Full Moon|
+|Month||2022 New Moon||2022 Full Moon||2023 New Moon||2023 Full Moon|

 Other notable dates:

-Valentines Day Summit: Arrive Tanzania on the 7th Feb New Years Eve / Day Summit: Arrive Tanzania on the 25th Dec
+New Years Eve / Day Summit: Arrive Tanzania on the 25th Dec

 How much does it cost to climb Kilimanjaro?

-What experience do I for Mount Kilimanjaro?
+What experience do I need for Mount Kilimanjaro?

-Climbing Kilimanjaro is a non-technical trek but it does offer a full mountaineering experience.
+Kilimanjaro is non-technical but it does offer a full mountaineering experience.
 Experience in hill walking is a benefit but not absolutely necessary, since this is a supported climb.
 You will have however be outdoors constantly and living in tents so any sort of experience with camping will be useful and a good level of training is expected, especially on the thigh and calf muscles.